gardener/gardener/docs/concepts/gardenlet.md

 the Garden cluster.
 It does *not* show that the Gardener extension API server (with the Gardener resource groups) is available.
-However, the Gardenlet is designed to withstand such connection outages and retries until the connection is reestablished.
+However, the gardenlet is designed to withstand such connection outages and retries until the connection is reestablished.

 ## Controllers